 Microsoft will move in by mid-2021, a joint statement said.

 Founded in 1975 at Seattle by Bill Gates, the diversified technology company has leased seven floors of 1 Denison – 25 to 31 inclusive: a total 10,655 sqm.

 The initial lease term is 10 years (story continues below).

 Microsoft Australia managing director Steven Worrall said 1 Denison gives the company “the opportunity to create an environment in the heart of North Sydney’s CBD that inspires our people, is closer to our customers and partners, and showcases the best of Microsoft’s technology and services”.

 “Having the flexibility to design and build our own space ensures we can bring our vision of a modern world of work to life,” Mr Worrall said.
 “It will be a workplace that energises our employees and empowers them to do their best work, while reflecting the culture and spirit of innovation inherent in the Microsoft brand”.

 “For our Sydney based teams, 1 Denison will feature inspirational design and productivity solutions that facilitate the sharing of creative ideas and experiences for improved collaboration.
 The investment reflects Microsoft’s continued commitment to its employees, customers and partners in Australia.”

-Located between the new Victoria Cross and North Sydney stations, and with floor-plates of up to 2518 sqm, the office aims to have a 5-star Green Star rating from the Green Building Council of Australia as well as 5 Star NAVERS rating and Silver WELLS rating.
+Located between the new Victoria Cross and North Sydney Metro stations, and with some supersized (2518 sqm) floor, the office aims to have a 5-star Green Star rating as well as 5 Star NABERS rating and Silver WELLS rating.